Background: Recent advances in medical associated technologies have drastically increased

 insecure and also time-consuming during transmission through the network.

-Methods: A method combining encryption and data hiding together can result in compression of
+Materials and Methods: A method combining encryption and data hiding together can result in

-data that reduces the transmission time and increases the security level.
-Reversible data hiding in
+compression of data that reduces the transmission time and increases the security level.
+Reversible

-images can reestablish the cover image after extracting the hidden embedded data exclusive of alterations.
+data hiding in images can reestablish the cover image after extracting the hidden embedded data

-Here a new reversible crypto-watermarking system is proposed using cryptographic algorithms
+exclusive of alterations.
+Here a new reversible crypto-watermarking system is proposed using

-that encrypts and hides an Electronic Patient Record (EPR) into an image corresponding
+cryptographic algorithms that encrypts and hides an Electronic Patient Record (EPR) into an image

-to that patient using Rhombus Prediction Scheme.
-It embeds a big amount of encrypted data into
+corresponding to that patient using Rhombus Prediction Scheme.
+It embeds a big amount of

-an image with hardly noticeable modification using spatial pixel manipulations based on prediction
+encrypted data into an image with hardly noticeable modification using spatial pixel manipulations

 Results and Conclusion: Hashing and cryptography increases the robustness and guarantees authenticity